[PREV - 24_TEARS] [TOP]

 about how we ought to live."

-What is this subject really about?
+This is what this subject is really about:

 It's about the fact that our collective